IRCrypt/documentation/ircrypt-protocol.md

 in [rfc1459, sec.2.3].
 In such a case it is necessary to split the encrypted messages in multiple parts, sending them as separate IRCrypt messages (see `IRCrypt message form`).
-Given that the message has to be split in N parts the `<PART-ID>` of the first part to send is N, the second is N-1, °ƒ until the last part is send with `<PART-ID>` set to 0.
+Given that the message has to be split in N parts the `<PART-ID>` of the first part to send is N, the second is N-1, ‚Ä¶ until the last part is send with `<PART-ID>` set to 0.

 The descending order of the part ID ensures that: